cerfacs-globc/icclim/icclim/doc/source/references/python_api.rst

 ``transfer_limit_Mbytes``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case of OPeNDAP datasets, if requested datasets exceed the transfer limit, ICCLIM applies chunking method to transfer and process.
+In case of OPeNDAP datasets, if requested datasets exceed the transfer limit, Icclim applies chunking method to transfer and process.
 Chunk size is dynamically adapted to the data maximum transfer size.
 Data cutting is realized along the time dimension (spatial chunking).

 The ``transfer_limit_Mbytes`` parameter, required to estimate the optimal data chunksize, should be set to the request limit value: